pamelagh/terraform-problem-1/README.md

-Create VPC in AWS using terraform:
+Steps to create VPC in AWS using terraform:

+- Created VPC instance.
+- Created Internet gateway.
+- Created route table for Internet gateway.
-- 2 public networks, 1 NAT gateway connected to 2 private networks.
+- Created 2 public networks and their route table associations to have internet access.
-- Route table and route table associations needed for public subnets to connect to the INTERNET gatway.
+- Created 1 public network and its route table association for the NAT gateway to have internet access.
+- Created NAT gateway.
-- Route table and route table associations needed for private subnets to connect to the NAT gatway.
+- Created 2 private networks and their route table associations to have internet access.